AndrewLockVI/I3-Dark-Ocean/README.md

 Install for Alacritty:

-1. Install alacritty from your pacakage manager
+1. Install alacritty from your package manager
 2. Download my alacritty config folder and place it in your ~/.config folder

 ## Install Process For Vim Config (Linux):